chandanankush/TextToQR/README.md

 - App-managed storage: files saved under Application Support in the app container (no folder selection)
 - Folder-based management within the app’s library; browse subfolders/files
 - Load/save QR texts as files (`.txt`, `.qr`, `.qrtext`)
-- Export/Import the entire library as a single `.qrjson` file (File menu)
+- Export/Import the entire library as a single `.csv` file (File menu)
 - Edit and generate QR without saving; choose to Save or Save As later
 - Live preview as you type (no Render button)
 - Core Image–based QR generation with error correction